shizotoaster/eatingAnimationBedrock/README.md

-# eatingAnimationBedrock
+# Eating Animation Bedrock
-This is a simple resource pack that adds eating animation for food and potions
+This is a simple bedrock edition resource pack that adds eating animation for food and potions.
+"Forked" from https://github.com/Theoness1/EatingAnimation